christian-schlichtherle/fun-io/advanced-archive-processing.md

 ## Patching The Base Directory

-The following code patches the base directory with the delta ZIP file to an(other) update directory.
+The following code patches the base directory with the delta ZIP file to an(other) update directory:

 {% highlight java %}
 import java.io.File;